 "Do I earn enough money today to pay my bills and hopefully have a little left over to save?"

 If the answer is "yes" then all is good!
 Right? ….
 Not so fast!
 The answer is more nuanced: “It depends.”

 Housing, whether rented or owned, is usually the single largest household payment.
 In this section, we show that where we make those housing payments is critical.
 We model the time-value impact of paying a rental payment and compare that to a similarly modeled mortgage payment.
 In our models, the starting rental payment is lower than the mortgage payment.
-We show how rental firms drive up the cost of housing, whereas a mortgage effectively fixes a homeowner’s housing payments over the long-term.
+We show how rental firms drive up the cost of housing, whereas a mortgage effectively fixes a homeowner’s housing payments over the long term.
 We show how about half a homeowner’s mortgage payment is a tax-benefited investment.
-We show how our own psychology, known as "salience bias," is working against us.
+We show how our own psychology, known as "availability bias," is working against us.

 Next, we start at the base.
 We answer the question “What is in a mortgage payment?”